Codecademy/docs/content/markdown/markdown.md

 Title: "Markdown" # This is the name that appears on the hub page for this language.
 Pay attention to capitalization and punctuation!
 Codecademy Hub Page: "https://www.codecademy.com/catalog/language/bash" # If codecademy.com doesn't have a hub page for this language, that's okay too.
 You can leave this field as `null`
+CatalogContent:
+  - "learn-html"
+  - "paths/fullstack-engineer-career-path"
 ---

-[Markdown](https://www.markdownguide.org/) is a lightweight markup language for creating formatted text using a plain-text editor.
+Markdown is a lightweight markup language for creating formatted text using a plain-text editor.
 It was created by John Gruber and Aaron Swartz in 2004 as a language that is appealing to human readers in its source code form.

 With Markdown, you control the display of the document; formatting words as bold or italic, adding images and links, and creating lists and tables are just a few of the functionalities.